-To optimize the display effect, we recommend you use Microsoft IE 6.0 above, Netscape V7.1 above or FireFox V1.00 above and have the resolution 1024x768.
-The switch supported neutral web browser interface.
+To optimize the display effect, we recommend you use Microsoft IE and have the resolution 1024x768.

-In Fig. 3-2, for example, left section is the whole function tree with web user interface and we will travel it through this chapter.
+Here is the whole function tree with web user interface and we will travel it through this chapter.

 3-1.
-Overview
+Web Management Home Overview

 After you login, the switch shows you the system information as Fig. 3-2.
-This page is default and tells you the basic information of the system, including "Model Name", "System Description", "Location", "Contact", "Device Name", "System Up Time", "Current Time", "BIOS Version", "Firmware Version", "Hardware-Mechanical Version", "Serial Number", "Host IP Address", "Host Mac Address", "Device Port", "RAM Size" and "Flash Size".
+This page is default and tells you the basic information of the system, including "Model Name", "System Description", "Location", "Contact", "Device Name", "System Up Time", "Current Time", "BIOS Version", "Firmware Version", "Hardware-Mechanical Version", "Series Number", "Host IP Address", "Host Mac Address", "Device Port", "RAM Size" and "Flash Size".
 With this information, you will know the software version used, MAC address, serial number, how many ports good and so on.
 This is helpful while malfunctioning.

-Page Layout Information
+The Information of Page Layout